The highest-paid Victoria's Secret models who have ruled the runway

 Gisele Bündchen is one of the highest-paid Victoria’s Secret models who has created some epic moments on the ramp.
 From donning one of the earliest fantasy bras to being mobbed by PETA activists onstage, she has made headlines with them all.

-The Brazilian diva joined the Victoria’s Secret tribe in 1999 with a reported jaw-dropping contract of around USD 25 million.
+The Brazilian diva joined the Victoria’s Secret tribe in 1999 with a reported jaw-dropping contract of around USD 25 million (INR 207 crore approx.).
 During her long and noteworthy career, Bündchen graced innumerable magazine covers and even starred in The Devil Wears Prada.

 She, however, quit in 2006 and wrote in her autobiography Lessons: My Path to a Meaningful Life, “As time went on, I felt less and less at ease being photographed walking the runway wearing just a bikini or a thong.”

 However, her modelling career is far from being over.
 Being the world’s highest-paid model between 2002 and 2016, she signed deals with the likes of Chanel and Carolina Herrera.
-In 2016, Forbes estimated her fortune to be USD 30.5 million.
-Her own lingerie and skincare brands have also helped grow her net worth, which, according to Celebrity Net Worth, stands at USD 400 million as of May 2023.
+In 2016, Forbes estimated her fortune to be USD 30.5 million (INR 253 crore approx.).
+Her own lingerie and skincare brands have also helped grow her net worth, which, according to Celebrity Net Worth, stands at USD 400 million (INR 3,325 crore approx.) as of May 2023.

 Bündchen was married to American football player Tom Brady before they split in 2022.
 The former couple shares two children.